jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 to expose hypocritical or salacious activities of Iranian opposition figures.
-For example, it leaked embarrassing videos and pictures of Reza Pahlavi, the eldest son of Irans former monarch, and his family.
+For example, it leaked embarrassing videos and pictures of Reza Pahlavi, the eldest son of Iran’s former monarch, and his family.
  Microsoft Digital Defense Report 2023
-Chapter 3 Nation State Threats69
+Chapter 3 Nation State Threats

+69
 Iran continued
 Pivoting towards
 the East